turingschool-projects/kwk-level3-swift/sessions/challenges/storyboard_challenges_2.markdown

 # Replicate an App

-Use this Code Challenge time to solely focus on building a UI that replicates one of the following applications:
+Use this Code Challenge time to solely focus on building a UI that replicates one of the following applications.
+You may not be able to recreate exactly due to images, fonts, etc. but just do your best!

 Venmo